HellaSolutions/developer-portal/README.md

 # developer-portalM
-anages APIs published on the platform and the consumers who get keys to call them
+Manages APIs published on the platform and the consumers who get keys to call them